rust-mcp-stack/rust-mcp-schema/README.md

    };

-   // Create a ServerMessage (a message that will be sent from the server) let message = ServerMessage::Response(ServerJsonrpcResponse::new(
+    // Create a ServerMessage (a message intended to be sent from the server) let message: ServerMessage = initial_result.to_message(request_id).unwrap();
-       RequestId::Integer(15),
-       ResultFromServer::ServerResult(ServerResult::InitializeResult(initial_result)),
-   ));

-   // serialize MCP Message into valid json string to be sent to the client let json_payload = message.to_string();
+   // Serialize the MCP message into a valid JSON string for sending to the client let json_payload = message.to_string();

    println!("{}", json_payload);